* I discussed this research with the Micromobility Industries team, the podcast can be found here.

 Breaking down the future of micromobility along its three core axes

 Micromobility (micromobility or MM) as an industry has blossomed over the last ~4 years since the term was coined.
 In 2019, McKinsey estimated that micromobility would be a $300B-$500B industry by 2030, and new estimates adjusted for the effects of the pandemic suggest a further boost of 5%-10% in the number of passenger km traveled.
+In 2020, according to the NPD group, e-bike sales reached $490.8M in sales in the US alone, resulting in an 144% increase year over year.
 However, major growing pains still plague the industry: many early vehicles in this space were not robust enough to withstand the realities of commuting in rough urban settings, many questions linger around the poor unit economics of shared dockless scooters, cities and riders alike are unsure of the balance of shared vs owned vehicles, the market of manufacturers and suppliers is vastly fragmented, and the infrastructure required to support light-electric vehicles (LEVs) is nearly non-existent.
 In this report, we contend that micromobility, its challenges, and its opportunities can be broken down along three core axes: supply chains and manufacturing, distribution, and maintenance and aftersales.
 Our thesis is that value accrues to the one that vertically integrates along these three axes.

 There are many definitions of micromobility, and that discussion alone warrants a brief of its own.
 For the sake of this research, we are referring to SAE’s definition of powered micromobility.
 This typically refers to electric, motorized vehicles such as e-boards, e-scooters, and e-bikes that weigh less than 500 pounds and are used for urban trips under 5 miles.